KONOS Kidlets (Grades 1-3)A directed co-op for ages 6-10

 Kidlets (grades 1-3, usually ages 6-9) are at a pivotal point in their education.
 These are the years of determining whether the child will become a life-long learner.
 Some educational programs steal a child’s love of learning.
 Many forget the origin of all goodness, beauty, and truth.
 This won’t happen with the Konos Kidlets.
 This program will immerse the children in the goodness of God, the beauty of creation, the excellence of great stories, the joy of discovery, the value of Godly behavior, and the thrill of accomplishing cooperatively.

-We believe that the formative years of learning should be at home.
-That’s why KONOS KIDS starts at 4th grade.
-We still believe this, but parents are asking for more help.
-They want supervision of the formative years of 6-9.
-They also want social interaction for their children at this age.
-For those who have children in the KONOS KIDS program, they’d like to share some at-home teaching time.
+We believe that the formative years of learning should be at home, but parents are asking for more help.
+They want supervision of their curriculum and social interaction for their children at this age.
 Also, they trust the KONOS leaders to recommend resources, sequence, training in character, etc. In other words, “I want to home-school but I need help!”